Shushishtok/AtS-my-first-mod/Getting Started.md

 You must have a copy of Against The Storm.
 This guide assumes you have a copy of it from Steam, though it might work similarly if you got it from other sources such as GamePass or GoG.
 Feel free to discuss this with the community in the Discord.

 ## Visual Studio 2022
 As the code is written in C# and managed via a C# project, Visual Studio 2022 is an excellent IDE (programming tool) for modding Against The Storm.
-You will write C# as well as be able to look at the game's code.
+You will write C# as well as be able to look at the game's code by using this tool.

 Get it for free at [the official Visual Studio website](https://visualstudio.microsoft.com/downloads/).
 Be sure to download the Community version which is always free.

 ## dnSpy
 This is a tool that can look at assemblies and make readable code from them.
 Assemblies are the result of building an entire codebase, resuling in a single file with the .dll extension.
 This will make it possible to see Against The Storm's codebase in order to tweak it or add to it.
+Eventually we will export Against The Storm's code by using its export feature.

 Get it at [dnSpy's GitHub](https://github.com/dnSpy/dnSpy/releases).
 You would usually want to get the *dnSpy-net-win64.zip* file in the latest release.
-Extract the zip's contents into a folder that you can easily get to.
+Extract the zip's contents into a folder that you can easily get to later on.

 ## Thunderstore Mod Manager
-Though this application is technically not required in order to mod, I highly recommend using this.
+Though this application is technically not required in order to mod, we highly recommend using this.
 This allows you to automatically switch between modded and vanilla versions of the game (if you ever want to just play it without mods), and it can manage additional mods or libraries, making sure they're up to date and are set in the correct place.
-This guide assumes that you use this.
+This guide assumes that you use this manager.
 If you don't want to, you can discuss with our modding community in Discord for steps regarding this.

 Get it at [the official Thunderstore Mod Manager website](https://www.overwolf.com/app/thunderstore-thunderstore_mod_manager).

 ## Modding Template

 This template is excellent for setting up common procedures across all mods, and is used as a great starting point.
-It is recommended to use it, as you can get right to modding after doing slight tweaks on it to match your mod.
+It is recommended to use it, as you can get right to modding after doing slight tweaks on it to match your mod's properties.

 Get it at [ATS Mod Template Github page](https://github.com/ats-mods/ModTemplate).
-You can take it by clicking on the green "Code" button, then clicking "Download ZIP".
+You can download it by clicking on the green "Code" button, then clicking "Download ZIP".
 Extract it to a folder of your choice.
 This is where you'll work on your mod.

 # First Steps
-Once everything's installed, we want to make a few things to prepare our modding codebase.
+Once everything's installed, we want to do a few things to prepare our modding codebase.
 Once we'll have a good base, we can go from there and start adding our stuff.

-There are a few things to tweak here, but you only need to do those once, so bear with me.
+There are a few things to tweak here, but you only need to do those once, so bear with us.

 ## Setting Up Thunderstore Mod Manager

 Open the Thunderstore Mod Manager.
 The first time it opens, it will show a list of games and a search bar.
-Type "Against The Storm" in the search bar so it will narrow the list of games to the one we want, then hover on it and click on "Select Game" that appears.
+Type "Against The Storm" in the search bar so it will narrow the list of games to the one we want, then hover on it and click on the "Select Game" button that appears.

 You will be moved to a profile selection page for this game, which has a profile named "Default".
 You can use this one or create a profile for modding.
 Regardless, click on the desired profile, then click on the "Select Profile" button.
+For simplicity's sake, this guide will assume you are using the "Default" profile.

 You are now in the page for managing Against The Storm.
-Here, click on "Get mods", which will give you a list of all existing mods in Against The Storm.
+Here, click on the "Get mods" tab on the left side of the screen, which will give you a list of all existing mods in Against The Storm.
 You should find and download the **BepInExPack** mod and the **API** mod.
 The former enables modding capabilities on Against The Storm's codebase, while the latter adds a powerful library for managing all contents in the game.
 You will also be notified when said mods are updated and be able to update it easily.

-**NOTE:** mods are downloaded to `C:\Users\<your username>\AppData\Roaming\Thunderstore Mod Manager\DataFolder\AgainstTheStorm\profiles\<your profile name>`.
+**NOTE:** mods are downloaded to `C:\Users\<your username>\AppData\Roaming\Thunderstore Mod Manager\DataFolder\AgainstTheStorm\profiles\Default`.
 You will find the BepInEx folder in it.

 ## Setting Up the Modding Template